We’re shaping a more responsible steel industry.

 We’re at a pivotal moment in the steel industry

-According to the International Energy Agency (IEA), the steelmaking process, from the extraction of raw materials to the production of steel, accounts for 10% of global GHG emissions.
+According to ResponsibleSteel's calculations using data from RMI and the International Energy Agency (IEA), the steelmaking process, from the extraction of raw materials to the production of steel, accounts for 10% of global GHG emissions.
 We face a collective challenge to transform the industry, reducing global emissions while ensuring a just transition for workers and local communities.

 150